What's the best AI language learning app in 2024?

 Pricing

-There's a free plan, which allows you to view interactive transcripts, use flashcard packs, and quickly try the AI chat.
-The Pro plan is available as a monthly or annual subscription.
-You'll need an account to see pricing in your currency.
-It's far cheaper than courses and tutoring, typically costing less than $0.50 per day.
-There's a 30-day guarantee, so if you sign up for Pro, you can try it and if it's not for you, get your money back easily.
+There's a free plan, which allows you to view interactive transcripts, use flashcard packs, and quickly try the AI-powered conversation practice.
+There are 3 Pro plans, varying in price and features.
+All are available as a monthly or annual subscription - see pricing here.
+There's a 30-day guarantee, so you can try it and if it's not for you, get your money back easily.

 You can create a free Langua account and explore it here.